Guide

 Step 3

-Participants work through three pillars: how AI is governed here, how it lands on the people doing the work, and where it builds real advantage.
-They write what's in place, what's still open, what worries them, what they wouldn't do, and the tools they're curious about.
-They can do this beforehand or live in the room.
-You'll see each person move from "In progress" to "Submitted".
+Each person reflects on their own, across the three pillars: how AI is governed here, how it lands on the people doing the work, and where it builds real advantage.
+They write what is already in place, what is still open, what is missing, what worries them, what they would not do, and the tools they are curious about.
+The order shifts with their role, so people start where they have the most to say.
+Everyone still sees everything.
+They can do this before the meeting or in the room.

 Step 4

-What you do: Session page → Submissions toggle.
+What you do: Session page → Submissions toggle, then Open landscape → Surface patterns.

 Step 5